Letter to Parents and Family

 “Think about it” is designed to help students and those around them to be safer by making healthy decisions, being aware of state laws and campus policies, and campus and community resources.
 The training includes information on how to request assistance, how to safely intervene to prevent harm, and how to report concerning behaviors.
 The topics covered by the training and the associated survey can be sensitive and challenging to explore but are important to address in our community.
 All KSU students must complete the training annually.

 New and transfer student ASAP training takes approximately 90 minutes to complete and an additional 30 minutes to complete the associated survey.
 The total time for new and transfer students to complete both is approximately two hours.
-Returning student ASAP training will take approximately 45 minutes and an additional 30 minutes for the associated survey.
-The total time for returning students is approximately one hour and 15 minutes.
-Because of its importance, all students are required to complete training in its entirety prior to the first day of classes in the upcoming semester.
+Because of its importance, all new students are required to complete training in its entirety prior to the first day of classes in the upcoming semester.
 Students who do not complete the required training will be unable to register for future classes until the training has been completed.

-Students, parents and families may visit www.ksu/edu/asap for more information about ASAP or call KSU Health Promotions at (785) 532-6595.
+Students, parents and families may visit www.ksu.edu/asap for more information about the training or call KSU ASAP Program at (785) 532-5271.
 The content of the sexual violence education portion of “Think About It” may be triggering for some individuals.
 Please direct triggering concerns and requests for alternative training options to the KSU Center for Advocacy, Response and Education (CARE) at (785) 532-6444 or email KSUCARE@ksu.edu prior to the first day of classes in the upcoming semester.

 Pat J. Bosco, Ph.D.